 At the Center, Marnie has developed a special interest in the child care shortage, addiction issues, broadband, water quality, and correcting other people’s typos.
 In her spare time she likes to write, spend time with friends and be outside as much as possible in the beautiful southern Minnesota landscape.

 After receiving his Master of Public Policy at the Humphrey School of Public Affairs, Kelly was hired as the Research Associate at the Center for Rural Policy and Development and moved to the best city in Minnesota, New London.
 Kelly’s work at the Center for Rural Policy and Development is focused on data analysis, busting myths related to the rural narrative, and attempting to become knowledgeable in whatever rural issues are considered important at the time.

 During his off time, you will likely find Kelly floating in his kayak, bicycling across rural Minnesota, gardening, spending time with his wife and cat, and generally shying away from places where there are large amounts of people.

 After spending a year interning at the Center for Rural Policy and Development while completing her Master of Public Policy at the Humphrey School of Public Affairs, Whitney joined CRPD as a full-time researcher in May 2021.
 With experience in education, qualitative research, and legislative advocacy, Whitney hopes to use her role at the center to uplift rural voices, negate urban assumptions about Minnesota’s rural communities, and identify key trends worthy of further discussion.

-Although currently based in St. Paul, Whitney hopes to soon return to the St. Croix River Valley on the Minnesota-Wisconsin boarder, where she grew up.
+Although currently based in St. Paul, Whitney hopes to soon return to the St. Croix River Valley on the Minnesota-Wisconsin border, where she grew up.
 Outside of work you can find Whitney painting, writing short stories, spending time on the lake, and training for distance running.